287mdsahil/lexical_analyzer/docs/automata.md

 ## DFA

-**Note**: States of the NFA are integers in the range `[0, numberOfStates)`.
+**Note**: States of the DFA are integers in the range `[0, numberOfStates)`.
 Any violation will generate an exception in the respective constructor/method.

 ### Availabe public methods